tuanemuy/csvdoc/docs/spec.md

 - Tag: a
 - Value (2nd column): The text to be displayed as the link.
-- Attributes (final column): The `href` attribute is required.
+- Attributes (3rd column): The `href` attribute is required.
 Other attributes such as `target`, `title`, etc. can be specified as needed.
 - Treatment as a block: When an `a` tag is used as a standalone line, it is enclosed in a `<p>` tag.

 #### Example 1